 Furthermore, SEO clicks are more valuable than their advertising counterparts.
 First, an estimated 70+% of search engine users click on an organic result (including local).
 Secondly, SEO clicks convert more frequently than ad clicks because the user has a more explicit intent.

 Finally, SEO is essential for branding and reputation.
-Today, electricians must project a favorable reputation in the form of online reviews to garner consistent inquiries.
+Today, electricians must project a favorable reputation through online reviews to garner consistent inquiries.
 Rest assured that users will research your company online, even after knowing your existence.

 Electrical Contractor Local SEO Marketing